JasperHG90/cv/README.md

 ## Changes made to fork

 - Added 'professional development' section for online courses
 - Add a bash script 'build_pdf.sh' that converts the html resume version into a pdf.
 This requires an install of [wkhtmltopdf](https://wkhtmltopdf.org/).
 To run this script, build your jekyll site.
 Push it to GitHub.
+Then open the 'build_pdf.sh' file and change the name of the output pdf and the github site.
 Wait for it to change on GH pages and run

 ```bash
 bash build_pdf.sh
 ```

 In a terminal.

 ## Original README